amynic/oxford-analytics-session/section-3/readme-section-3.md

 ## Section 3:

 We are now ready to introduce how to employ various IoT technologies in and around our stores to analyze footfall using a production-grade architecture that allows for remote management, over the air updates, and customized reporting.
-In this section, Paul DeCarlo will share insights on architecture patterns for Computer Vision using Azure IoT Edge and Azure IoT services running on NVIDIA Jetson Hardware.
+In this section, Paul DeCarlo will share insights on implementation patterns for Computer Vision using Azure IoT Edge and Azure IoT services running on NVIDIA Jetson Hardware.

 ## Extra Reading Links: